The Wolfe Chair in Scientific and Technological Literacy 2022-2023 Fellowship Announcement

 The mandate of the Wolfe Chair is to conduct research, teach and perform public outreach regarding the intellectual foundations, nature and methods of scientific and technological innovation and to provide support to well-rounded students capable of making constructive contributions to debates surrounding science, technology, and society.
 The Chair is devoted to research that advances understanding of key scientific and technological concepts and examines the relationships among science, technology, and a broad range of social, ethical, political, and economic issues, practices and conditions.

-These fellowships (valued at $8000) will be awarded on the basis of high academic standing, community involvement, and athletic activities.
-Students must be registered as full time graduate students during the 2018-2019 and 2019-2020 academic years to receive funds.
+These fellowships (varies) will be awarded on the basis of high academic standing, community involvement, and athletic activities.
+Students must be registered as full time graduate students during the 2021-2022 and 2022-2023 academic years to receive funds.

 Applications should include:

 - a letter of support from your thesis supervisor.